 Each of the members of our Managing Board and our Supervisory Board has agreed with the Underwriters that it will not, except as set forth below, for a period from the date of the Underwriting Agreement until 12 months from the settlement and delivery of the Offer Shares, without the prior written consent of the Joint Global Coordinators (acting on behalf of the Underwriters): (A) directly or indirectly, offer, pledge, sell, contract to sell, sell or grant any option, right, warrant or contract to purchase, exercise any option to sell, purchase any option or contract to sell, or lend or otherwise transfer or dispose of any Ordinary Shares or other shares of the Company or any securities convertible into or exercisable or exchangeable for Ordinary Shares or other shares of the Company or request or demand that the Company file any registration statement under the Securities Act or any similar document with any other securities regulator, stock exchange or listing authority with respect to any of the foregoing; (B) enter into any swap or any other agreement or any transaction that transfers, in whole or in part, directly or indirectly, the economic consequence of ownership of any Ordinary Shares or other shares of the Company, whether any such transaction is to be settled by delivery of Ordinary Shares or such other securities, in cash or otherwise; (C) publicly announce such an intention to effect any such transaction; or (D) submit to the Company's shareholders or any other body of the Company a proposal to effect any of the foregoing.
 The foregoing shall not apply to: (i) any transfer of Ordinary Shares to any legal successors following death or incapacity; or (ii) any transfer of Ordinary Shares following the acceptance of a public takeover bid in respect of the Shares.

-E.6 Dilution resulting from the Offering Not applicable, since only existing Ordinary Shares will be offered.
+E.6 Dilution resulting from the Offering Not applicable.
 E.7 Estimated expenses charged to the investor Not applicable.
-No expenses will be charged to investors by us.